bilgincoskun/brogue-android-port/README.md

 ## Mouse Input

-There are two ways to emulate mouse input:

-* Two short presses:

-First press selects the cell and second press on the same cell clicks there.
+First touch selects the cell and second touch on the same cell clicks there.

-* One long press:

-Long press on the same cell both selects and clicks the it.

 ## On-screen D-pad
 D-pad is enabled by default to help with more precise control.